Skip to content

 If I get something wrong, I fix it.

-• Corrections are added to the story with a dated correction note
+• Corrections go into the story with a dated correction note

-• Big changes are listed in a Corrections Log page
+• Big changes get listed in a Corrections Log page

-• Readers can request corrections using our contact form (but must provide verification)
+• You can request a correction using the contact form

 Ethics and safety